Seattle

-Seattle (/siˈætəl/ see-AT-əl) is a seaport city on the West Coast of the United States.
-It is the seat of King County, Washington.
-With a 2020 population of 737,015, it is the largest city in both the state of Washington and the Pacific Northwest region of North America.
-The Seattle metropolitan area's population is 4.02 million, making it the 15th-largest in the United States.
-Its growth rate of 21.1% between 2010 and 2020 made it one of country's fastest-growing large cities.
+Seattle (/siˈætəl/ see-AT-əl) is the most populous city in the U.S. state of Washington and the Pacific Northwest region of North America.
+It is the 18th-most populous city in the United States with a population of 780,995 in 2024, while the Seattle metropolitan area at over 4.15 million residents is the 15th-most populous metropolitan area in the nation.
+The city is the county seat of King County, the most populous county in Washington.
+Seattle's growth rate of 21.1% between 2010 and 2020 made it one of the country's fastest-growing large cities.

-Seattle is situated on an isthmus between Puget Sound (an inlet of the Pacific Ocean) and Lake Washington.
+Seattle is situated on an isthmus between Puget Sound, an inlet of the Pacific Ocean, and Lake Washington.
 It is the northernmost major city in the United States, located about 100 mi south of the Canadian border.
-A major gateway for trade with East Asia, Seattle is the fourth-largest port in North America in terms of container handling as of 2021.
+A gateway for trade with East Asia, the Port of Seattle is the fourth-largest port in North America in terms of container handling as of 2021.

-The Seattle area was inhabited by Native Americans for at least 4,000 years before the first permanent European settlers.
+The Seattle area has been inhabited by Native Americans (such as the Duwamish, who had at least 17 villages around Elliot Bay) for at least 4,000 years before the first permanent European settlers.
 Arthur A. Denny and his group of travelers, subsequently known as the Denny Party, arrived from Illinois via Portland, Oregon, on the schooner Exact at Alki Point on November 13, 1851.
-The settlement was moved to the eastern shore of Elliott Bay in 1852 and named "Seattle" in honor of Native American Chief Si'ahl of the local Duwamish and Suquamish tribes.
-Seattle currently has high populations of Native Americans alongside Americans with strong Asian, African, European, and Scandinavian ancestry, and hosts the sixth-largest LGBT community in the U.S.
+The settlement was moved to the eastern shore of Elliott Bay in 1852 and named "Seattle" in honor of Chief Seattle, a prominent 19th-century leader of the local Duwamish and Suquamish tribes.
+Seattle currently has relatively high populations of Native Americans as well as Americans with strong Asian, African, European, and Scandinavian ancestry, and, as of 2015, hosts the fifth-highest percentage of residents who identify as LGBT among major metropolitan areas in the U.S. (4.8 percent).